cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 4. (optional) output data pointers may point to pre-allocated buffers or regions, but should generally have zero-length, if needed, do special handling of these
 5. after execution, copy and allocate output buffers as needed, and update the **output data pointers** in the source packet to point to the appropriate memory regions

+### Error Codes & Handling

+All invoke and handler methods return a 32-bit unsigned integer error code.
+If the error code is zero, then the operation was successful.

+#### System-Level Error Codes
+The following non-zero error codes are defined at the system level:
+* 1: out of gas
+* 2: fatal execution error (when an unexpected, likely non-deterministic fatal error occurs)
+* 3: account not found
+* 4: message handler not found
+* 5: invalid state access (when volatility rules are violated)
+* 6: unauthorized caller address (when the caller address impersonation is not authorized)
+* 7: invalid handler (when hypervisor or vm-level rules are violated by the handler implementation)
+* 8: unknown handler error (when handler execution failed for an unknown, but likely deterministic reason)

+Error codes through 255 are reserved for system-level errors and should only be returned by the hypervisor or a virtual machine implementation.

+#### Handler-level Error Codes

+Any error code above 255 is interpreted as an error returned by a handler itself and is to be interpreted by the caller based on the message handler's specification.

+It is an error for a handler implementation to return a system-level error code, and if such a code is received it will be translated to error code 7 (invalid handler).
+If a handler implementation wants to simply propagate a system-level error code that it receives, it should wrap it with a different error code.
+Developer SDKs should handle this wrapping automatically.

+#### Error Data

+If additional data is included in the error, it is generally expected that this would be referenced by **output data pointer 1**, although message handlers are free to use **output data pointer 2** if necessary as well.
+System-level errors, if they do include additional data, will encode it as a string in **output data pointer 1** and will limit such messages to a maximum of 255 bytes.

+#### Unwinding Errors

+Error codes 1 (out of gas) and 2 (fatal execution error) are considered unwinding errors.
+If one of these errors is returned, the hypervisor will halt execution of the calling message handler and unwind the call stack up to the last recoverable message handler if there is one.
+When unwinding, the hypervisor will call the `discard_cleanup` method on the **state handler** with the **state token** of each message handler that is unwound.

+For out-of-gas errors, the hypervisor will unwind up to the caller that set the gas limit.
+For fatal execution errors, the hypervisor will unwind up to the external caller that called the hypervisor, likely resulting in process termination.
+A fatal execution error should only be returned when it is expected that the error is non-deterministic and unrecoverable.
+An example of such an error would be running out of disk space or losing network connectivity.
+If there is an execution error that is likely to be deterministic, such as Wasm code failing to execute, then the virtual machine should return error code 8 (unknown handler error), which is not an unwinding error.

+### Gas

+Gas is a measure of computational resources consumed by a message handler.
+Whenever a gas limit is imposed, if at any point that gas limit is exceeded, execution will halt and an out-of-gas error will be returned to the last handler executing without a gas limit.
+If at the execution root (made via a call external to the hypervisor), the gas limit is set to zero, then execution of that handler is unmetered and essentially infinite.
+Such unmetered handlers may set any gas limit they wish for nested calls.
+Once there is a gas limit, gas consumed is a monotonically increasing value that can't be bypassed and is unaffected by any nesting of state tokens.
+When making calls when there is a gas limit set, a caller can either choose to inherit the existing gas limit or set a more restrictive gas limit.
+Any gas that a handler marks as consumed in a message packet should be added to any gas that a virtual machine has metered for that handler when returning consumed gas to the hypervisor.

 ## Abandoned Ideas (Optional)